Skip to main content

 (3) If the chief determines, under paragraph (B)(2) of this rule, that the operator has failed to comply with the standard that was being violated:

-(a) The chief shall take appropriate action in the form of an order of the chief to obtain compliance if necessary; and
+(a) The chief will take appropriate action in the form of an order of the chief to obtain compliance if necessary; and

 (b) The chief may, at his or her discretion and based on the severity of the violation or other safety factors, conduct additional mine safety inspections of the entire surface mining operation pursuant to this rule.